HAND-CHECKED·SOURCE-VERIFIED EVERY TERM·REAL TUITION FEES·0 PAID PLACEMENTS

 St Andrew's Green Valley is part of Cognita Schools — around 80 schools across eight countries, serving roughly 40,000 students.
 Comparable scale to Regents' Nord Anglia network, with similar global-mobility benefits: clean academic transfer between Cognita schools if your family relocates, shared curriculum standards, internal teacher development.
 The trade-off is the same as with Nord Anglia — some pedagogical decisions are made at the network level rather than by the local school leadership.

-EDT Gold, not CIS
+EDT Silver, not CIS

-St Andrew's carries EDT Gold (Education Development Trust) accreditation — a thorough external audit covering achievement, personal development, teaching, learning, curriculum, and facilities.
+St Andrew's carries EDT Silver (Education Development Trust) accreditation — a thorough external audit covering achievement, personal development, teaching, learning, curriculum, and facilities.
 Gold is the top tier of EDT's framework.
 It is not the same as CIS (Council of International Schools); Garden International Rayong, Regents Pattaya, and Rugby Thailand are CIS members in this directory.
-Whether EDT Gold or CIS matters more depends on the universities your child targets — both are recognised by Russell Group, Ivy League, and continental European admissions teams.
+Whether EDT Silver or CIS matters more depends on the universities your child targets — both are recognised by Russell Group, Ivy League, and continental European admissions teams.

 The location and the commute